Summer Camp 2025 Information

 Ages 6-7

-Pee Wee Camp 1 July 22-24
+Pee Wee Camp 1 | July 21-23 |

-Pee Wee Camp 2 July 24-26
+Pee Wee Camp 2 | July 23-25 |

 Camp Arnold’s Jr. Adventure Camp happens once every summer and is designed as a transition into camping for younger children ages 6 and 7.
 The program runs for 3 days and 2 nights, which gives the children the opportunity to go to camp but reduces the chances of homesickness.
 The staff that work with these children are specially chosen from our counselor ranks and show aptitude towards caring for the needs of younger children.
 For the few days that the children are at camp they will take part in a full day of water games, spend time in the craft house, go for short hikes and learn about nature and even attend chapel sessions tailored to their needs.
 This is an exciting opportunity for your child to see just how much fun they can have at camp!

-Summer Music and Arts Camp
+Senior Music and Arts Camp

-Senior Music and Arts Camp June 29-July 6 (Sat – Sat)
+Junior Music and Arts Camp

 Musical Theater Camp